-Investment grade corporate credit spreads, my preferred credit spread index, recently sliding to new lows of the move to 0.97%, and then up to as much as 1.04% earlier this week before falling to 1.0% on Wednesday.
-I'm still looking for this to backfill against the broken dark purple line (currently in the high 80s bp level).
-As a reminder, the all-time low for this spread is 0.86%, and the larger head-and-shoulders top measures to something near 0.70%.
+Investment grade corporate credit spreads, my preferred credit spread index, have now fallen to new cycle lows of 94 bps., which is just 7 bps. above the all-time low of 0.86%.
+The larger head-and-shoulders top measures to something near 0.70%.
 Most importantly, credit spreads continue to show no stress in the system, and that is usually a positive backdrop for stocks.